Yosef Hayim Yerushalmi

-Yosef Hayim Yerushalmi (May 20, 1932 – December 8, 2009) was the Salo Wittmayer Baron Professor of Jewish History, Culture and Society at Columbia University, a position he held from 1980 to 2008.
+Yosef Hayim Yerushalmi (born Joseph Hyman Erushalmy; May 20, 1932 – December 8, 2009) was the Salo Wittmayer Baron Professor of Jewish History, Culture and Society at Columbia University, a position he held from 1980 to 2008.

 Early life and education

-Yerushalmi was born in the Bronx, New York City on May 20, 1932, to Yiddish-speaking Russian parents who had immigrated to the United States.
+Yerushalmi was born Joseph Hyman Erushalmy in the Bronx, New York City on May 20, 1932, to Yiddish-speaking Russian parents who had immigrated to the United States.
 His father was a Hebrew teacher.

-His name was originally Joseph Hyman Erushalmy.
+Yerushalmi attended the Manhattan Talmudical Academy, now known as Yeshiva University High School for Boys..
 In 1953, Yerushalmi received his bachelor's degree from Yeshiva University.
 According to his 1952 Yeshiva College yearbook, he went by "sad-eyed Joe" in college and told some students that he had exotic origins, joking that he may have come from Turkey, Tajikistan, and Oxford.
 Later, in 1957 he was ordained as a rabbi at the Jewish Theological Seminary of America and afterward served as rabbi of Beth Emeth, a synagogue in Larchmont.
 He went on to receive a doctorate from Columbia University in 1966.
 Salo Baron was his dissertation director.
 After completing his doctoral studies, he devoted his life's work to academia and the scholarly study of Jewish history and historiography.
 He would later write: "I live with the ironic awareness that the very mode in which I delve into the Jewish past represents a decisive break with that past."